datacentricdesign/lab/collections/_courses/bsc-io1075-module4.md

 ---
 layout: course-module
-title: "Data"
+title: "#4 Network Technologies"
-permalink: /courses/bsc-io1075/module4
+permalink: /courses/bsc-io1075/module4/index.html
 description: "Software-Based Product - Module 4"
+module-id: 4
 module-of: bsc-io1075
 tags:
+- Protocols
+- Industry Standards
-introduction: In this module we will give a closer look to data.
-You will learn the fundamentals of information systems.
-You will evaluate data quality.
-The assignment will show you how to store data from your GoodNight Lamp behaviour.
+introduction: In this module you will connect to the world!
+You will learn the basic jargon of Network technologies.
+In the lab experiment you will experience how to test the performance of a network.
+The assignment will enable your GoodNight Lamp to connect with its pair through the Internet.
-explain: the concept of data modelling
+explain: Explain the communication models as well as the basics of information encoding and quantities
-make: a piece of Python code that receive and store data
+make: Develop a simple piece of software that communicate over an TCP and UDP network
-analyse: timeseries data
+analyse: Analyse network industry standards to compare them within a design goal
-evaluate: the quality of data
+evaluate: Evaluate the performance of a network infrastructure
-specify: data pipeline of a consumer digital product
+specify: Specify network and component interaction with component and sequence diagrams
 ---